shonkam/ReaktorAssignment/README.md

 ## Evaluation

-Over 95% of the work has been done in 2 days and that shows for example in error handling and as a lack of well structured project
+Over 95% of the work was done in 2 days and that shows in for example in error handling and as a structure of the project

 The solution is great by presenting all the entries by product type at once and handling all the data processing in the server side